 In this way, artificial intelligence supports operators both in carrying out the activities of public counters and in solving internal office problems.

-These tools also track and store user preferences, self-training based on natural language interaction.
+These tools also track and store user preferences, and self-training based on natural language interaction.
 They can be easily integrated into websites and as messenger chatbots or WhatsApp chatbots, which facilitate information search and digital service delivery.

 Some of the uses of conversational interfaces may in fact relate to paying taxes or fines, renewing documents, booking medical appointments, and requesting information (such as at tourist offices in municipalities).